FAQ

 What Are Your Services Like?

 Although the Moravian name may sound strange our worship services may seem very familiar.
-We offer a casual and traditional service with both a liturgy and a sermon that is relatable, easily understood and often entertaining.
+We offer a mostly traditional service with a sermon that is relatable and easily understood.
 We are not afraid to use a little quirkiness or humor to drive a message home.
-Hymns are an eclectic mix of both modern and traditional and always powerful.
+Hymns are an eclectic mix of both modern and traditional.
 You can follow the order of worship in the bulletin so you know where we are.
 Many of the hymns we sing on Sunday can be heard at other churches.
 We have an amazing pianist, a small choir and occasionally an additional instrument or two.
 Moravians have a rich history of brass instruments that is at times woven into our Sunday worship.
-Our services usually have around 35 to 50 individuals during a regular Sunday service which can make for a very personal experience.

 What Should I Wear?
 (Come as you are)

 At The Church of the Redeemer we have a very casual atmosphere and it is not uncommon to see members in jeans although you will see those who choose to dress formally.
 However, you choose to dress you will be greeted warmly once you arrive.
-You’ll find yourself caught up in the moment, and we always start with a handshake to bid each other both a great morning, a quick hello, and a welcoming smile.
+You’ll find yourself caught up in the moment.

 What about my Children?